smartcontractkit/chainlink-testing-framework/src/overview.md

 The Chainlink Testing Framework (CTF) is a blockchain development framework written in Go.

-Its primary purpose is to help Chainlink developers create extensive integration, e2e, performance, and chaos tests to ensure the stability of the chainlink project.
+Its primary purpose is to help Chainlink developers create extensive integration, e2e, performance, and chaos tests to ensure the stability of the Chainlink project.

-It can also be helpful to those who just want to use chainlink oracles in their projects to help test their contracts, or even for those that aren't using chainlink.
+It can also be helpful to those who just want to use Chainlink oracles in their projects to help test their contracts, or even for those that aren't using Chainlink.

 This documentation is primarily for:
-- Developers looking to write end-to-end tests
+- Engineers looking to write end-to-end tests
-- Quality Assurance Engineers aiming to test locally
+- Non-technical users or external developers who want to [setup](framework/interactive.md) `Chainlink` nodes locally

 To get started with writing tests, refer to the [Framework](./framework/getting_started.md) chapter, where we guide you from basic to more complex scenarios.